kumahq/kuma-website/docs/docs/0.5.0/policies/mutual-tls.md

 We can specify more than one `builtin` backend with different names, and each one of them will be automatically provisioned with a unique pair of certificate + key (they are not shared).

-To enable a `builtin` mTLS for the entire Mesh you can apply the following configuration:
+To enable a `builtin` mTLS for the entire Mesh we can apply the following configuration:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"